-University Fellowships are awarded on the basis of nominations by the graduate departments and programs to students with regular, full-time status and high academic standing.
+University Fellowships are awarded on the basis of nominations by the graduate departments and programs to students with regular, fulltime status and high academic standing.
 Fellowships usually provide full tuition and a stipend.
-In addition, students on fellowship are covered by the University's Accident and Sickness Insurance Plan.
-(Coverage and student costs are subject to review each year by the insurance company and the University Refer to "A Guide to Student Health Services," available from Student Health Services, for current details.)
+In addition, students on fellowship are eligible for coverage by the University's Accident and Sickness Insurance Plan at a reduced cost.
+(Coverage and student costs are subject to review each year by the insurance company and the University.
+A booklet, "A Guide to Student Health Services," is available from Student Health Services.)
 Master's students who receive fellowships and those doctoral students who have not been admitted to candidacy and who receive fellowships must be enrolled for a minimum of nine credit hours of graduate level courses per semester.
 Occasionally a fellowship holder may need fewer than nine credits to complete his or her program.
-In such cases the department must petition the Graduate Studies Office for permission to assign a fellowship to that student.
+In such cases the department must petition the Office of Graduate Studies for permission to assign a fellowship to that student.

 Fellows are expected to give their full-time attention to graduate study and may not engage in any remunerative employment while holding the fellowship.
-However, some programs request that a fellowship holder be permitted to engage in some remunerative employment while holding the fellowship.
-In such cases, the department must petition the Graduate Studies Office for a waiver of the employment policy.
+Any request for an exception to this policy must be sent in writing as a petition to the Office of Graduate Studies.

-Fellowships are awarded for up to one year at a time, and fellows must be in good standing, which means maintaining a minimum cumulative grade point average of 3.00 (B average) each semester to continue to be eligible to hold the fellowship award.
-There are three categories of University fellowships: block fellowships, competitive fellowships, and President's awards.
+Fellowships are awarded for up to one year at a time and fellows must be in good standing which means maintaining a minimum cumulative grade point average of 3.00 (B average) each semester to continue to be eligible to hold the fellowship award.
+There are three categories of University fellowships: block/departmental fellowships, competitive fellowships, and President's awards.

-BLOCK FELLOWSHIPS.
-The Office of Graduate Studies distributes these fellowships to graduate departments and programs for their distribution to graduate students who meet the criteria stated above.
-The department or program may petition the Office of Graduate Studies to convert block fellowships into a teaching, research, or graduate assistantship.
+GRADUATE STIPEND AWARDS.
+The Office of Graduate Studies distributes stipend awards to graduate departments and programs for their distribution to graduate students who meet the criteria stated above.
+The department or program may use the stipend awards as fellowships, or teaching, research, or graduate assistantships.